seed-rs/seed-rs.org/crate/guides/0.6.0/events.md

 example is Rust shorthand for ```input_ev("input", |text| Msg::NewWords(text))```.
-If you were to pass something other than, or more than just the input text (Or KeyboardEvent for keyboard_ev, or Event for raw_ev described below), you can't use this shorthand, and would have to do something like this intead, explicitly writing the closure:
+If you were to pass something other than, or more than just the input text (Or KeyboardEvent for keyboard_ev, or Event for raw_ev described below), you can't use this shorthand, and would have to do something like this instead, explicitly writing the closure:
 ```rust
 #[derive(Clone)]